MatthewMahoney1980/sainsburys-scrape-tool/README.md

 If you want to also export the processed JSON to a specific file, you can provide that with -Doutputfile={path to file}, eg.:

 > java -jar target/sainsburys-scrape-tool-jar-with-dependencies.jar -Durl=https://jsainsburyplc.github.io/serverside-test/site/www.sainsburys.co.uk/webapp/wcs/stores/servlet/gb/groceries/berries-cherries-currants6039.html -DoutputFile=processedOutput.json

+### Notes

+* I don't usually commit broken code, but for the purposes of demonstrating XP practises, I have committed tests *before* writing the actual code that makes them pass.
+In reality, this might be done as a pair programming exercise, and the the commit would include the test *and* the working code

+* I have added some rudimentary logging and error handling, the latter of which typically displays the error and then terminates the program.
+This is not an API that requires extra robustness, to catch errors and continue to function.
+For example, providing an unsuitable product page URL is not something we can recover from in this command line tool, it should just exit with an error.

+* Lastly, given more time and perhaps a few more classes, I would be tempted to tidy up the project package structure.
+For now though, it's uncluttered enough and does the job.